ash/raku-course/essentials/strings/escaping-special-characters/quiz/index.md

 ## Comments

-The main thing to look at here is the quotes, which determines the way the `\`-prefixed characters are escaped.
+The main thing to look at here is the quotes.
+They determine the way the `\`-prefixed characters are escaped.

 {% include nav.html %}